Your money-making expert. Financial journalist, TV and radio personality.

-The sentimental value can often outweigh the offers you’re given and in that case you may want to evaluate if you’re ready to part ways with your precious possessions.
+Take a moment to consider this: The sentimental value might outweigh the money.
+In that case, you may want to evaluate if you’re ready to part ways with your precious possessions.

-Make sure you really don’t want the item you are selling before going ahead with any sales.
+Make sure you really don’t want the item you’re selling before going ahead with any sales.

 Have you sold any small vintage or antique items?
 What was your experience?
 Share your story with us in the comments below.